Jugaad: Improvised vehicles

-Jugaad can also refer to a homemade or locally made vehicle in India, Pakistan and Bangladesh.
+Jugaad can also refer to a homemade or locally made vehicle in India, Bangladesh, Pakistan.
 They are made by local mechanics using wooden planks, metal sheets and parts taken from different machines and vehicles.

 One type of jugaad is a quadricycle, a vehicle made of wooden planks and old SUV parts, variously known as kuddukka and peter rehra in Northern India.
 However, jugaad is also used as a term for any low-cost vehicle which typically costs around Rs 50,000 (US$).
 Jugaads may be powered by a diesel engine originally intended to power agricultural irrigation pumps.
 They are known for poor brakes, and cannot go faster than about 60 km/h (37 mph).
 The vehicle often carries more than 20 people at a time in remote locations and poor road conditions.

 Though no statistical data is available, it is reported that there are a number of instances of failing brakes, requiring a passenger to jump off and manually apply a wooden block as a brake.
 As part of research for his 2013 book, Innovation and a Global Knowledge Economy in India, Thomas Birtchnell, a lecturer of Sustainable Communities at University of Wollongong, Australia, found that of 2,139 cases of road traffic casualties in 72 hours at J N Medical College hospital in Aligarh, 13.88% of pedestrian casualties were due to jugaad.
 It was stated by Minister of Road Transport and Highways Pon Radhakrishnan that jugaad do not conform to the specifications of a motor vehicle under the Motor Vehicles Act, 1988.
 These vehicles hence do not have any vehicle registration plate and they are not registered with the Regional Transport Office (RTO).
 Hence, no road tax is paid on them, neither there exists any official count of such vehicles.